 Rev. Roberta Finkelstein is a life-long Unitarian Universalist.
 She was raised in the Community Church of New York where she was in the “Cradle Roll” as an infant and remained...

 Music, Adult Religious Education, Denominational Growth, Outreach Team

 Scott Ward joined the staff as Music Director in 1991.
-In 1996, the Congregation gave him the title of Honorary Minister of Music.
-Scott studied church music and classical voice...
+In 1996, the Congregation honored him with the title of Honorary Minister of Music.
+Scott studied church music and classical...